rauhvargers/TTII_2023_labs/README.md

 Lab 4 extends the functionality developed in Lab 3 by improving the usability of code.
 To begin Lab 4, you need a working https://www.lab3.dev site:

 - If you completed the [Lab 3 assignment](https://github.com/rauhvargers/TTII_2023_labs/blob/Lab3/README.md), continue with the code you already developed.
-- If you did not do (or did not finish) the assignment, you can use [the sample code developed by the lecturer](https://github.com/rauhvargers/TTII_2023_labs/tree/Lab3_result).
+- If you did not do (or did not finish) the assignment, you can use [the sample code developed by the lecturer](https://github.com/rauhvargers/TTII_2023_labs/tree/Lab3_result) (don' t forget to create the `.env`  file and run the `php artisan migrate --fresh --seed` command).

 ## Task #1: Exdending the data model
 The data structure defined in Lab 3 is Countries < Manufacturers < Carmodels ![Original data structure](lab3.png) with only a few attributes.